BHoM/BHoM/docs/GOVERNANCE.md

 * Supporting both testing and any releases of code

 A number of the key repositories and/or individual namespaces are summarised below.
-However for more detail on individual responsibilities for code within repos please refer to the local CODEOWNERS documents.
+However for more detail on individual responsibilities for code within the core oM and Engine repositories please refer to the local CODEOWNERS documents.
 In particular, for granular breakdown for the Core Repositories see direct links [BHoM Repository Code Owners](https://github.com/BHoM/BHoM/blob/master/docs/CODEOWNERS) and [BHoM_Engine Repository Code Owners](https://github.com/BHoM/BHoM_Engine/blob/master/docs/CODEOWNERS).